CREATE TABLE

 Important

-• Temporary tables are visible to the current session through schema of the pg_temp start.
+• Local or volatile temporary tables are visible to the current session through schema of the pg_temp start.
 Users should not delete schema started with pg_temp, pg_toast_temp.

 • If TEMPORARY or TEMP is not specified when you create a table and the schema of the specified table starts with pg_temp_, the table is created as a temporary table.